ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ```
 `void` is an operator that takes any value and evaluates to `undefined`, always.
 So, when we deliberately want an undefined value, should we use the first, second, or third form?:zzz: The answer is, use `void`.
 By convention, use `void 0`.

->:zzz: Experienced JavaScript programmers are aware that there's a fourth way, using a function argument.
+>:zzz: Experienced JavaScript programmers are aware that there's a **fourth way**, using a function argument.
 This was actually the preferred mechanism until `void` became commonplace.

 The first form works but it's cumbersome.
 The second form works most of the time, but it is possible to break it by reassigning `undefined` to a different value, something we'll discuss in [Reassignment and Mutation](main_1_Composing.md#reassignment-reassignment).
 The third form is guaranteed to always work, so that's what we will use.:zzz: